As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 Prepare for the Bag Drop

 Now, if you are early, you might just want to go for a little walk around the port.
-I usually leave from Sydney harbour, so I always take some time to enjoy the atmosphere of Circular Quay and maybe even take some shameless selfies in front of the abundance of iconic Australian points of interest (I personally love the Sydney Harbour Bridge).
+I usually leave from Sydney harbour, so I always take some time to enjoy the atmosphere of Circular Quay and even take some shameless selfies in front of the abundance of iconic Australian points of interest (I personally love the Sydney Harbour Bridge).

 Make Sure Your Bag Is Tagged